arthurkehrwald/VisualPinball.Engine.Mpf/README.md

 Both gRPC and Protobuf come with dependencies that conflict with Unity's, namely `System.Buffers`, `System.Memory` and `System.Runtime.CompilerServices`.
-To solve this, we pack all dependencies into a single DLL and ship it to Unity as a single binary.
-So, what Unity is getting is:

-- `VisualPinball.Engine.Mpf.dll`, which is `VisualPinball.Engine.Mpf` including
-  all its .NET dependencies
-- `grpc_csharp_ext.dll`, which is the native gRCP library used by the C# wrapper.
+To solve this, we disable validation for `Google.Protobuf.dll` in the meta file located in the `VisualPinball.Engine.Mpf.Unity/Plugins` folder.

 ### Unity Package